Melapress/extend-2fa-methods/README.md

 		return $providers;
 	}
 ```
+#### Add the method's default settings to the main plugin settings

 ```
 	/**
-	 * Adds the method default settings to the main plugin settings.
+	 * This hook adds the method default settings to the main plugin settings.
-	 * Receives array with all of the (currently) registered settings, and gives the ability for the method to add its own settings to global array.
+	 * It receives an array with all of the (currently) registered settings, and provides the ability for the method to add its own settings to global array.
-	 * Use this method to add the settings default values your method needs, that way the plugin will take care of fall back the them if nothing is explicitly set.
+	 * Use this method to add the settings' default values your method needs.
+This way, the plugin will handle fallback if nothing is explicitly set.
 	 *
 	 * @param array $default_settings - Array with method default settings.
 	 *